ismaproco/tetrajs/README.md

 TetraJS
 -------------------

-This is a tetris web application that dimulates th famous tetris game, using js, and the audio web api.
+This is a tetris web application that simulates th famous tetris game, using js, html, css and the audio web api.